Incremental and Parallel Machine Learning Algorithms with Automated Learning Rate Adjustments: Introduction

-In the unconstrained minimization problem for differentiable functionals, 3{a} line search is used to select 3{a} suitable step--size.
-3{In particular, the} \textit{Wolfe conditions} are step--size 3{criteria} for 3{the} line search.
-3{The} Wolfe conditions 3{are such that} the step--size 3{must} satisfy 3{a} sufficient decrease condition and 3{a} curvature condition\cite[Chapter 3]{nocedal}.
-The sufficient decrease condition 3{is} that the step--size is acceptable only if its functional value is below a linea3{r function with a} negative slope.
-This condition ensures that 3{the} algorithms update 3{the} solution to 3{a} better 3{one}.
-However, it is not enough to ensure that the algorithm makes reasonable progress because it 3{will do so} for all sufficiently small step--sizes.
-Therefore, 3{a} curvature condition 3{is invoked that} generate3{s} sequence 3{further enough} along the chosen direction.
+In unconstrained minimization algorithms, line searches are used to select a suitable learning rate \cite{linesearch1,linesearch2}.
+In particular, the \emph{Wolfe conditions} \cite{wolfe} are learning rate criteria for the line search.
+The Wolfe conditions are such that the learning rate must satisfy a sufficient decrease condition and a curvature condition \cite[Chapter 3]{nocedal}.
+The sufficient decrease condition is that the learning rate is acceptable only if its function value is below a linear function with a negative slope.
+This condition ensures that the algorithms update an approximation to a better one.
+However, it is not enough to ensure that the algorithm makes reasonable progress because it will do so for all sufficiently small learning rates.
+Therefore, a curvature condition is invoked that generates a sequence further enough along the chosen direction.